malathair/ssm-python/README.md

 SSM also provides a few additional argument flags for dealing with use cases that are a bit more niche but still happen on occasion.
 Each argument has a short and long version of the flag and you can use either.
 The flags SSM implements are as follows:

+##### -h or --help

--h or --help: Prints the usage information of the program on the CLI for a quick reference if you need it.
+Prints the usage information of the program on the CLI for a quick reference if you need it.
 If used, SSM will only print the usage information of the program and exit ignoring all other provided arguments.

 <details>
     <summary>Help Example</summary>

-    ssm [-h] [-j | -J JUMPHOST] [-p PORT] [-t] host
+    ssm [-h] [-v] [-j | -J JUMPHOST] [-o] [-p PORT] [-t] host

-    An SSH wrapper to simplify life.
-The config file can be found at /usr/local/etc/ssm.conf
+    An SSH wrapper to simplify life

     positional arguments:
     host            Subdomain of the host's url or the host's IP address

     options:
-        -h, --help        show this help message and exit
+    -h, --help      show this help message and exit -v, --version   show program's version number and exit

-        -j, --jump        SSHs via the jump host specified in the configuration file -J, --jumphost    Overrides the jump host specified in the configuration file -p, --port        Specifies the port to use for the SSH session
+    -j, --jump      SSHs via the jump host specified in the configuration file -J, --jumphost  Overrides the jump host specified in the configuration file -o, --nopubkey  Disables the use of public keys for authentication.
+(Fixes authentication issues with certain devices) -p, --port      Specifies the port to use for the SSH session

     -t, --tunnel    Start a SOCKS5 tunnel on the port defined in the configuration file

 </details>

+##### -v or --version

+Prints the version number of the currently installed SSM utility

+##### -j or --jump

--j or --jump: Routes the SSH connection to the destination host through an intermediate secondary host defined in the configuration file.
+Routes the SSH connection to the destination host through an intermediate secondary host defined in the configuration file.
 This is useful for the odd situation where you need to access a site router that can’t be reached by the VPN for some reason.
 By default, the intermediate host is the Logan office router.

 -J or --jumphost: This option allows you to override the intermediary host defined in the configuration file for a specific connection.
 This is useful for SSH’ing into equipment behind a site router without needing to interact with the CLI of said site router.